aspose-drawing/Aspose.Drawing-Documentation/net/getting-started/installation/_index.md

 ![Installing Aspose.Drawing for .NET through NuGet](installation_1.png)

+You can select from Aspose.Drawing and Aspose.Drawing.Common packages.
+Aspose.Drawing package uses System.Drawing namespace and can be used to replace System.Drawing.Common without changing source code.
+Aspose.Drawing.Common package uses Aspose.Drawing namespace and can be used side-by-side with System.Drawing.Common.

 ## **Install or Update Aspose.Drawing using the Package Manager Console**
 You can follow the steps below to reference the Aspose.Drawing API using the package manager console: